LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/p61s5ya2d537hi8fx3w0.png)

-That is it.
-You have successfully downloaded and ran Elasticsearch and Kibana on you macOS/Linux!
+Congrats.
+You have successfully downloaded and ran Elasticsearch and Kibana on your macOS/Linux!

 ## For Windows
 ### Elasticsearch ###